OpenTechSchool/python-data-intro/core/recap.md

 This chapter is just a recap of some of the important points of the Introduction to Programming with Python course.
 Feel free to skip ahead if this course is still fresh in your memory.

+# Python 3

+The Introduction to Programming course could be used with both Python 2 or Python 3.
+In this course we will be using Python 3 (3.2 or 3.3.)

+For OS X or Windows [download Python 3 here](http://python.org/download/).
+For Linux users, you can install Python 3 using your package manager.

+If you have both Python 2 and 3 installed then 2 may be the default.
+To run version 3 you may have to run it with the command `python3` instead of `python`.

+Most of the programs shown here will work on 2 or 3, but some of them may not.

 # Running Python

 After installing Python on your system successfully, you can start the